Under pressure: poroelastic regulation of flow in espresso brewing: Introduction

 Since the preparation of an espresso in a pressurised container requires a consolidated bed of finely ground coffee, an intuitive modelling choice to quantify the flow would be a Darcy-like approach with assumed constant bed permeability, used in multiple studies of coffee brewing.
 In earlier studies, Darcy's law coupled with a migration mechanism for fine coffee grounds has been found to explain some of the espresso flow characteristics~\cite{Fasano_2000}, but with limited experimental validation.
 Corrochano et al. \cite{Corrochano_2015} reported Darcy-like behaviour of coffee (with phenomenological permeability) for low pressures ($<5$ bar).
 In filter brew coffee, the flow is driven by hydrostatic pressure, and Darcy's law has been successfully used to predict the dynamics~\cite{Moroney_2015}, and has been employed to model a related problem of moka pot brewing \cite{Gianino_2007,King_2008,Navarini_2009}.
 In brewing espresso, Darcy's constitutive law was also proposed to estimate the strength of the coffee shot and extraction time~\cite{Cameron_2020}, and develop multi-physics models~\cite{Giacomini_2020}.

-However, due to the complex nature of the brewing process, it is difficult to identify the sole effect of pressure on the resulting flow response of a coffee bed.
-We address this question by a combination of theoretical modelling and experimental validation.
-We propose a theoretical model for the long-time poroelastic deformation of the coffee puck and later expand it to describe the effect of temporal evolution of the porosity upon dissolution.
+However, due to the complex nature of the brewing process, it is difficult to identify the sole effect of pressure on the resulting flow response of a coffee bed. {In this work, we therefore adopt a deliberately coarse-grained approach, focusing on the long-time saturated regime and isolate the contribution of poroelastic compaction to the macroscopic pressure-flow response.} We address this question {using} a combination of theoretical {analysis} and experimental validation.
+We propose a {coarse-grained phenomenological} model for the long-time poroelastic deformation of the coffee puck and later expand it to describe the effect of temporal evolution of the porosity upon dissolution.
 We perform experiments on espresso brewed in a conventional, café-grade espresso machine, in a range of parameters following the industry standards and preparation protocols.
-We demonstrate the predictive power of our simple model of coffee bed deformation by examining a range of brewing pressures, where Darcy-like, linear response is seen at low brewing pressures ($<5$ bar), while the flow saturates as a function of pressure in the standard brewing regime.
-By performing time-resolved TDS measurements on a typical espresso, we can relate the long-time brewing characteristics to the early stages of brewing, thus elucidating the details of mass transport of solubles into the cup.
+We demonstrate the {ability of our model to capture the observed pressure-flow behaviour} by examining a range of brewing pressures, where Darcy-like, linear response is seen at low brewing pressures ($<5$ bar), while the flow saturates as a function of pressure in the standard brewing regime.
+By performing time-resolved {solute concentration} {(i.e. total dissolved solids, TDS)} measurements on a typical espresso, we can relate the long-time brewing characteristics to the early stages of brewing, thus elucidating the details of mass transport of solubles into the cup. {The assumptions underlying this long-time description and the role of additional coupled processes during the early stages of extraction are discussed in Sec.~\ref{sec:discussion}.}

 The paper is structured as follows.
 In Sec.~\ref{sec:experiments}, we describe the experimental details, including the characterisation of coffee samples, puck preparation procedure, details of our brewer and its calibration, measurements of coffee characteristics, and visualisation techniques.
-In Sec.~\ref{sec:theory}, we describe the poroelastic theoretical model.
+In Sec.~\ref{sec:theory}, we describe the {coarse-grained poroelastic} model.
 First, we focus on equilibrium, long-time pressure-flow relationship.
 Then, we extend our theory to include time-dependent effects of coffee bed dissolution seen at earlier times.
-We describe our results and compare theoretical predictions to the experimental measurements in Sec.~\ref{sec:results}, followed by a more detailed discussion in Sec.~\ref{sec:discussion}.
-We conclude the paper in Sec.~\ref{sec:conclusions}.
+We describe our results and compare {model} predictions to the experimental measurements in Sec.~\ref{sec:results}, followed by a more detailed discussion in Sec.~\ref{sec:discussion}.
+We conclude the paper in Sec.~\ref{sec:conclusions}. {Appendix \ref{sec:appendix} lists all parameters used in the manuscript, together with their physical meaning.}